alibenmessaoud/examples/README.markdown

-# Paremus Service Fabric - 'System' examples #
+# Paremus Service Fabric - Example Applications #
 ### A distributed OSGi PaaS solution for the Enterprise ###

 [Terminlogy and Concepts](https://docs.paremus.com/display/SF18/Terminology+and+Concepts)